knskymsk/furima-39348/README.md

 ### Association
-belongs_to   :user dependent: :destroy has_many     :images dependent: :destroy belongs_to   :categories dependent: :destroy
+belongs_to   :user
+has_many     :images
+belongs_to   :categories